 top of page

-How to Verify An Account Without Revealing Your Phone Number (+ a Shout Out for Graphene OS)
+How to Verify an Account Without Using Your Real Phone Number (with a GrapheneOS Trick!)

 • Punching Up Press